pirgus/pirgus/README.md

 ## About Me

 Hi there!
-My name is **Jaqueline Cavaller Faino**, I am a Computer Scientist and a current Master’s student in Computer Science! 🎓
+My name is **Jaqueline Cavaller Faino**, I am a Computer Scientist and a Master’s student in Computer Science! 🎓

 I am passionate about **low-level programming** with **C and C++**, especially when applied to **robotics** and **Artificial Intelligence/Combinatorial Optimization**. 💡🤖